Stuck Song Syndrome

 That year, only two solos were chosen… and one of them was mine (basically my “mic drop” moment - except I had to hand the mic back after :p).

-comparisons, rumours, and even sabotage can’t define you.
+I learnt that comparisons, rumours, and even sabotage can’t define you.

 Remember, not everyone will recognise your worth - sometimes because it doesn’t fit the picture they expect.
-Maybe you’re not the loudest voice in the room or the most outwardly expressive.
-But that doesn’t make your gifts any less real.
+Maybe you’re not the loudest voice in the room or the most outwardly expressive, but that doesn’t make your gifts any less real.
 In the end, your worth isn’t determined by who sees it - it’s determined by how deeply you believe in it yourself.

 Reigniting The Lost Spark